pomarec/sangre/README.md

 # Limitations (PoC)

-*Note:  Dart is temporary, TypeScript might be the final implementation.
-I just happened to have my head in Dart when starting the PoC.*

 At this point, Sangre is just a PoC.
 A lot of shortcuts have been taken to produce a working example.
 Here are known limitations, if you think about any other, please reach me out via [my contact info](#contact).

 | Limits to overcome                                       | Feasibility |